 - $35 non-refundable application fee*

 Once we’ve received your application, you’ll be contacted for a Zoom interview.

 *If you are mailing these items, send them to the US office: Box #17218, 24 Camp Avenue, Stamford, CT 06907.

 A note about application fees: Students on full financial aid or who attend an APA-affiliated school can have their application fee waived.
 A confirmation letter from your institution’s financial aid office should be sent to firstname.lastname@example.org.
 If you are unsure of your institution’s partner status, please inquire with your study abroad office or with APA.

 - Summer 2023: we must receive all of your documents by April 15, 2023

 Applications received after the deadline will be considered according to space and availability.

-Lindsay Turlan and Monika Markley, our dedicated US-based representatives, are the go-to people for all aspects of the application process, including billing, pre-departure preparation, and university liaising.
-If you have any questions, get in contact with them and they will be happy to help.
+Lindsay Turlan leads our US operations and is the go-to person for all aspects of the application process, including billing, pre-departure preparation, and university liaising.
+If you have any questions, get in contact with the APA office!

 The ideal APA student is bright and motivated, internationally-minded who seeks a cross-cultural experience and has a desire to experience French and Francophone life.